Ring of Fire: United States

 Unlike most subduction zones worldwide, no oceanic trench is present along the continental margin in Cascadia.
 Instead, terranes and the accretionary wedge have been lifted up to form a series of coast ranges and exotic mountains.
 A high rate of sedimentation from the outflow of the three major rivers (Fraser River, Columbia River, and Klamath River) which cross the Cascade Range contributes to further obscuring the presence of a trench.
 However, in common with most other subduction zones, the outer margin is slowly being compressed, similar to a giant spring.
 When the stored energy is suddenly released by slippage across the fault at irregular intervals, the Cascadia subduction zone can create very large earthquakes such as the magnitude-9 Cascadia earthquake of 1700.
 Geological evidence indicates that great earthquakes may have occurred at least seven times in the last 3,500 years, suggesting a return time of 400 to 600 years.
 Also, evidence of accompanying tsunamis with every earthquake is seen, as the prime reason these earthquakes are known is through "scars" the tsunamis left on the coast, and through Japanese records (tsunami waves can travel across the Pacific).

-The 1980 eruption of Mount St. Helens was the most significant to occur in the contiguous 48 U.S. states in recorded history (VEI = 5, 0.3 cumi of material erupted), exceeding the destructive power and volume of material released by the 1915 eruption of California's Lassen Peak.
+The 1980 eruption of Mount St. Helens was the most significant to occur in the contiguous 48 U.S. states in recorded history (Volcanic Explosivity Index (VEI) = 5, 0.3 cumi of material erupted), exceeding the destructive power and volume of material released by the 1915 eruption of California's Lassen Peak.
 The eruption was preceded by a two-month series of earthquakes and steam-venting episodes caused by an injection of magma at shallow depth below the mountain that created a huge bulge and a fracture system on Mount St. Helens' north slope.
 An earthquake at 8:32 am on May 18, 1980, caused the entire weakened north face to slide away, suddenly exposing the partly molten, gas-rich rock in the volcano to lower pressure.
 The rock responded by exploding into a very hot mix of pulverized lava and older rock that sped toward Spirit Lake so fast that it quickly passed the avalanching north face.

 Alaska is known for its seismic and volcanic activity, holding the record for the second-largest earthquake in the world, the Good Friday earthquake, and having more than 50 volcanoes which have erupted since about 1760.
 Volcanoes are found not only in the mainland, but also in the Aleutian Islands.

 The United States Geological Survey and the National Earthquake Information Center monitor volcanoes and earthquakes in the United States.